 3. Halelea Forest Reserve hike, Hawaii

 Some of the most iconic images of Hawaii feature lush rainforest, sweeping coastline and rushing waterfalls.
-But even the best photographs cannot prepare you for the majesty of seeing these wonders up close on a Princess Cruises’ guided hike on the island of Kauai (below).
+But even the best photographs cannot prepare you for the majesty of seeing these wonders up close on a Princess Cruises’ guided hike on the island of Kauai (above).
 It’s the fourth largest of the archipelago’s islands and nicknamed ‘The Garden Isle’ thanks to its abundance of tropical rainforest – pretty apt for a nature lovers’ adventure.
 There is something very exciting about going beyond the golden beaches to the island’s untouched interior, in the Halelea Forest Reserve.